 Hermetic High Vacuum Seal

-In the Ferrofluid Feedthrough, the Ferrofluid Rotary Vacuum Seal is formed using the ferrofluid with minimal to no friction.
-There are no wear parts that can break off and contaminate the vacuum system.
-The ferrofluid is inert, stable with low vapor pressure.
-The lifetime of the seal is dependent on the application, but a 10+ year between maintenance timeframe is not unexpected.
+In the Ferrofluid Feedthrough, the Ferrofluid Rotary Vacuum Seal is formed using the ferrofluid resulting in minimal to no friction.
+Additionally, there are no wear parts that can break off and contaminate the vacuum system.
+The ferrofluid is inert and stable with low vapor pressure.
+The lifetime of the seal is dependent on the application, but a 10+ year between maintenance time-frame is not unexpected.

 The Ferrofluid seal contains a simple permanent magnetic circuit and low volatility ferrofluid.
 The only wear parts are the self-contained ball bearings.
 These ball bearings are designed for a durable high speed transmission and a long lifetime.

 Unlike O-ring Vacuum Seals, there is a lack of mechanical friction in the seal.
 No particles that could contaminate the vacuum system are produced.
 Low vapor pressure ferrofluids maintain seal integrity better than 10-9 mbar, even in high vacuums.